This job is sometimes referred to by alternative titles

 - cutting skills.

-Tailors/dressmakers who run their own businesses also need to have accounting and business skills.
+Tailors/dressmakers who run their own business also need business skills.

 - work full or part-time hours.
 Self-employed tailors/dressmakers may work irregular hours, including evenings and weekends